javanile/mush/docs/root/01-get-started.md

 compiles your packages, makes distributable packages, and uploads them to GitHub, as public community’s package registry.
 You can contribute to this project on GitHub.

-> This project is mostly inspired by Rust and Cargo!
+> **📜 This project is mostly inspired by Rust and Cargo!**
+> _We would like to acknowledge and credit the authors of Rust and Cargo for the majority of the work in this project.
+Much of the technical solutions, developer experience, content, and documentation are heavily inspired by and borrowed from the Rust and Cargo codebases.
+We extend our gratitude and give full credit to them for their invaluable contributions._

-## Get Started
+## Get Started!

 The easiest way to get Mush is to install the current stable release from GitHub by using curl.
 Installing Mush using curl will also create a directory at `$HOME/.mush/bin` where you can host the scripts you'll install subsequently.